collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

    :header-rows: 1
    :file: source_table1.csv

-A full description of the supported import formats and how they may be referenced in an import mapping is available in the Supported File Formats page.
+A full description of the supported import formats and how they may be referenced in an import mapping is available in the `Supported File Formats <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/mappings/formats.html?highlight=file+format>`_ page.

 ..
 Note:: In the example we're using for this tutorial, the sample data is in Excel.
 However, you may need to import data that is in an XML format.
 XML sources are cited in xPath, which is the standard syntax for retrieving data encoded in XML.
 Documentation regarding xPath be found `here <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/mappings/formats.html?highlight=xpath?>`_.

-Our source data sample contains 10 columns of data, and each are listed in the mapping document under Source.

 Source data columns may also be referenced elsewhere in the import mapping (generally in the Options or Refinery columns described below) by prefixing the column number with a caret "^" (for example "^10"), which indicates to the mapping that the value from column 10 should be inserted.